 I love the flecks of chocolate the best, since they're what makes this cookie look truly unique.
 There is apparently a fair amount of disagreement about whether those belong in these mythical cookies.
 I tried them both with, and without.
 With is definitely superior.

-I'm not usually one for packing a chocolate chip cookie with nuts, even though I love nuts, but I have to say that I rather enjoyed the nuts here.
+I'm not usually one for packing a gluten free chocolate chip cookie with nuts, even though I love nuts, but I have to say that I rather enjoyed the nuts here.
 And of course, adding oat flour along with an all purpose gluten free flour is key.

 *If you want to read the legend of the “Famous” Neiman Marcus $250 Chocolate Chip Cookie recipe, scroll down to just above the recipe.